bjlkeng/bjlkeng.github.io/source/posts/normalizing-flows-with-real-nvp.rst

   **Figure 6: CIFAR10 generated images**

 Finally, I decided to use CELEBA (Figure 7), which is my first time training on this dataset.
-I usually avoid it because I thought my 8GB GPU couldn't handle it.
+I've avoided it in the past because of my tiny 8GB GPU.
 Fortunately, I was able to *barely* fit it into memory (by using a smaller batch size).
 The samples are pretty bad.
 You can definitely make out faces but there are obvious places of corruption and the facial details are blurry.
 I suppose that more training might help improve things, but I also suspect that the faces in the paper are cherry picked.
-So it's probably a combination of both to get nicer images.
+So it's probably a combination of both to get nicer images as shown in the paper.

 .. figure:: /images/realnvp_celeba.png
   :width: 800px